Hernan1ro/Gatsby-hotel/README.md

 # Gatsby-hotel

-A demo project in wich y use Gatsby and React to create a website for a hotel
+A demo project in which y use Gatsby and React to create a website for a hotel